 When I was sad and angry, eating my feelings was the worst thing I could have done.
 It was not addressing what the problem was, and it was just going to give me a whole other load of problems, like guilt, illness and hatred towards myself.
 I used food to escape what was actually going on in my life, the same way that people do with alcohol or drug addictions.
 I would think that I was upset, so I might as well do something that is going to make me feel good now, despite the consequences.
 I suffered with anxiety for many years and I would binge on junk when I was feeling especially anxious.
 The stupid thing is, it was the bingeing and the being so overweight that contributed to me so anxious in the first place.
 Eating junk would give me temporary comfort and then lead to hours of feeling uncomfortable and even worse than I did before.

 The truth is, I can still be an emotional eater and I think the ability to be one might always be with me, but I have learned to deal with it a lot better.
-There are not binges like there were, just small indulgences every now and then.
+There are not binges like there were.
 I still celebrate with food, but I don’t reward myself with it – I think there is a big difference.
 Food is addictive, I truly believe that, and even one cookie or one slice of pizza can lead to so much more if I am eating when I am in a bad mood, so I always try to find alternatives to eating, which I will talk more about.

 Here are some of the steps I took to dealing with emotional eating and they might help you too.